objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 ## Metas

 There may be an optional element `<metas>` with a list of `<meta>` elements.
-For example, if my source code would have this meta at the 3rd line of the source file:
+For example, if my source code had this meta at the 3rd line of the source file:

 ```